 The money laundering phenomenon is considered as one of the greatest risks that threaten the world economy.
 Though the continuous efforts of the political and economic authorities to face it, it is still spreading rapidly around the world.
-It really represents a challenge to different countries, especially developing ones which are not qualified to have a strong control systems as the developed countries.
+It really represents a challenge to different countries, especially developing ones which are not qualified to have strong control systems as the developed countries.
 They are also suffering strongly from its negative effects on the economic level precisely.
-So that we open the research again about what ARE exactly money laundering impacts on developing economies and to what extent Arab countries efforts can stand against money laundering?.
+So that the question is raised again about what exactly are the impacts of money laundering on developing countries generally an on Arab world especially and to what extent Arab countries efforts can stand against money laundering?.